camunda/camunda-docs/docs/product-manuals/tasklist/deployment/authentication.md

 SSO requires the following parameters:

-Parametername |Description
+Parametername | Description
 --------------|-------------
-camunda.tasklist.auth0.domain | Defines the domain which the user sees. camunda.tasklist.auth0.backendDomain | Defines the domain which provides user information. camunda.tasklist.auth0.clientId | Similar to a username for the application. camunda.tasklist.auth0.clientSecret | Similar to a password for the application.
+camunda.tasklist.auth0.domain | Defines the domain the user sees. camunda.tasklist.auth0.backendDomain | Defines the domain which provides user information. camunda.tasklist.auth0.clientId | Similar to a username for the application. camunda.tasklist.auth0.clientSecret | Similar to a password for the application.